 Before buying or selling a business, one needs to know how exactly that will be accomplished.
-Whether it be for tax purposes or legal purposes, both parties should be aware of the advantages and disadvantages of the different structural formats of the sale.
+The format in which a business is structured has significant legal and tax implications.
+Both the buyer and seller should be aware of the advantages and disadvantages of the different structural formats of the sale.

 The three main structural formats of business sales are:

 An asset purchase means that the buyer forms their own corporate legal entity (either a corporation or a limited liability company) and purchases the assets of the seller’s corporate entity.
 This generally means that the buyer will not inherit any of the seller’s liability (such as lawsuit liability, debts, or tax liability) upon the sale of the business.
 The buyer will be doing business under their own corporate legal entity (not the seller’s) and with their own tax ID number and bank account.
 The trade name or fictitious name is included as part of the assets that the buyer is purchasing.